maxeth/nginx-docker-ssl/README.md

 # CertBot SSL with Nginx inside Docker

-An Nginx Dockerfile and docker-compose setup that includes the python-certbot-nginx script which helps generating instant SSL certificates for the NGINX proxy.
+An Nginx Dockerfile and docker-compose setup that includes the python-certbot-nginx script which helps generating instant SSL certificates for the Nginx proxy.

 ## Setup